 The interests of Professor McLennan lie in evaluating the evolution of planetary crusts and surficial processes using the chemical composition of sedimentary rocks and laboratory experiments that simulate a variety of sedimentary processes.
-It is now clear that there have been active sedimentary environments operating on Mars, especially early in its history and Professor McLennan is also involved with evaluating the chemical and mineralogical composition of Martian surface materials in terms of sedimentary provenance, sedimentary processes, and crustal evolution.
+It is now clear that there have been active sedimentary environments operating on Mars, especially early in its history.
+Accordingly, through his involvement with various planetary missions to Mars, Professor McLennan is also involved with evaluating the chemical and mineralogical composition of Martian surface materials in terms of sedimentary provenance, sedimentary processes, and crustal evolution.

 Recent research projects include the following: